 During weeks 2-6, you will write three (3) formal responses.
 The response must focus on the particular narrative or stylistic element discussed in relation to the week's screening (i.e., narrative form, mise-en-scène, cinematography, editing, or sound).
 The response should go beyond plot summary; it should apply concepts explored in the course to critically analyze the film's formal and thematic aspects.
 Describing and interpreting a formal element's function in a single scene is recommended.
 The response must be submitted through Canvas by the due date listed on the course schedule.
-(For example, the formal response on cinematography in Good Morning is due by Monday, September 20th at 11:59 pm.)
+(For example, the formal response on cinematography in In the Mood for Love is due by Monday, January 31st at 11:59 pm.)